sydneyzhang18/cse15l-lab-reports/week5report.md

 travel_guides/berlitz2/Crete-WhatToDo.txt
 travel_guides/berlitz2/Crete-WhereToGo.txt
 ```
-This command outputs the names of files in the specified subdirectories that include the string "Greece".
+This command outputs the names of files in the specified path that include the string "Greece".
 It's helpful because we might only need to know the file names rather than the context in which the string occurs.

-**-r**
+**-r (recursive)**
 *Source: found using `man grep`*
 ```
 $ grep -r "Xtebentun"